software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 2. Add Thymeleaf template for the reading recommendation submission form containing fields for title, link and description
 3. Add ReadingRecommendationController controller class and a method for rendering the reading recommendation submission form
 4. Add a method for the ReadingRecommendationController class that saves the reading recommendation to the database
+5. Add validation for title, link and description attributes

 For the _second user story_, the Developers came up with the following tasks: